explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 In a language like C or Python there’s no built-in way of composing two functions.
 Something as fundamental as combining functions is not built into the language.

-Haskell is built around composition.
-In Haskell, as in math, composition is represented as a dot.

-A brief mention of category theory?
-Compare with Unix's simplicity?

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t